17 Top-Rated Beaches in the Seychelles

 Lined with sweeping coconut palms, this beach is well photographed, and appreciated, for its shade-giving trees.

 The warm, calm water here is shallow, with no large surf to contend with, making it a family-friendly beach worth visiting.
-These attributes also make Anse St. Sauveur an ideal spot to head out for a snorkeling adventure close to shore—no boat needed.
+These attributes also make Anse St. Sauveur an ideal beach to use as a base for a snorkeling adventure close to shore—no boat needed.
 It's also a good spot to fish.

 14. Anse Volbert, Praslin

 The most popular and longest beach on Praslin, Anse Volbert has been deemed the Seychelles' Cote d'Or.
-A hot spot for beachgoers, this strand is a great place to find all sorts of water activities, including windsurfing, scuba diving, fishing, and sailing.
+A hot spot for beachgoers, this beach is a great place to find all sorts of water activities, including windsurfing, scuba diving, fishing, and sailing.
+This abundance of aquatic fun makes it an ideal beach for adventure seekers.

 If you're looking for a meal or need to top up your sunblock, you won't have to go far; small shops and restaurants line the road behind this lovely beach.